aditya123473892/wagtail/Managing-Wagtail-translations.md

 **Important** - check the output of `fetch-translations.sh` for errors, and sanity-check the changes with `git status` / `git diff` before committing.
 Failures during the script's run can result in files erroneously being deleted.

+Once this is done, run

+    python ./get-translator-credits.py

+(NB currently Python2 only) and update CONTRIBUTORS.txt with any translators / languages not already mentioned.
+Also add a release note in CHANGELOG.txt and docs/releases for any new languages.

 # Generating new source files for translation

 To be done periodically, particularly after any piece of development that involves creating / editing / moving a significant number of translatable strings.
 Within each submodule with a 'locale' folder (run `find . -name locale` to find them):